-For teachers, basic digital skills lay the foundation for their professional, which assist them in teaching using digital tools.
+For teachers, basic digital skills lay the foundation for their professional development, which assists them in teaching using digital tools.
 For students, these skills are important as they assist them in enhancing learning experiences.
 This is to say, as a precondition, teachers need to have basic digital skills at their disposal to apply digital technology in the classroom and nurture their students' basic digital skills (Krumsvik, 2011).
 Basic digital skills have been integrated and found their way into school curricula for students and teacher training programmes in some parts of the world.
-Teachers who are confident in their personal use of technology are more capable of integrating technology and use digital skills in their teaching compared to those who are less competent (Law et al., 2008).
-Boholano (2017) concluded that when teachers have enough skills, the educational systems must have necessary prerequisite of ICT resources, hardware and software; and that curricula must be designed to promote a collaborative learner-centred environment to which students will relate and respond.
-Moreover, Astuti et al. (2021) conducted a study on the competency of digital technology and the maturity level of digital technology for teachers and students is sequential, starting from caring, literacy, capability, creativity, and critical use of digital technology.
+Teachers who are confident in their personal use of technology are more capable of integrating technology and using digital skills in their teaching compared to those who are less competent (Law et al., 2008).
+Boholano (2017) concluded that when teachers have enough skills, the educational systems must have the necessary prerequisite of ICT resources, hardware, and software; and that curricula must be designed to promote a collaborative learnercentred environment to which students will relate and respond.
+Moreover, Astuti et al. (2021) conducted a study on the competency of digital technology and the maturity levels of teachers and students in vocational education in Indonesia.
+In this study, the results show that the maturity level of digital technology for teachers and students is sequential, starting from caring, literacy, capability, creativity, and critical use of digital technology.
 Various training and learning innovations relevant to digital technology mastery competencies must be improved significantly in contexts such as Tanzania.